Internal data transfers¶

 kinit executable (i.e. /usr/bin/kinit) or deactivate the

-current/base environment by conda deactivate.
+current/base environment by running conda deactivate until conda is